Ask an elderly woman for advice on the menopause

 A liver flush helped to clear the backlog of hormones and cool the night sweats

 We both did a series of liver and gallbladder flushes.
 Out tumbled a pile of gallstones and other rubbish and the night sweats were no longer so intense.
 After all, they say the liver is important, especially during the menopause because it has to break down excess (bad) oestrogen.
 If the liver is congested then the hormones are pipelined back into circulation.
-This often happens with progesterone, testosterone and estradiol and so we become saturated with a potentially harmful cocktail of hormones that can reassemble into lethal pro-cancerous cell proliferators.
+This can happen with progesterone, testosterone and oestrogen, making one saturated with a potentially harmful cocktail of hormones that can reassemble into lethal pro-cancerous cell proliferators.

 By now I was no longer frantic about the hot flashes.
 I observed them and tolerated them, even though I was taking Black Cohosh tincture to boost my progesterone levels.
 (To boost hormone release with this precursor as opposed to rubbing hormones onto myself.)
 But still that surge of heat was still coming over.
 I was curious.
 Was it trying to tell me something?
 I had lost a few of my friends.
 They had died of cancer.
 Did they have something in common?
 They had all insisted on combining their treatment with progesterone cream to the day they departed.
 Once again I was baffled.